RAIR: A Rule-Aware Benchmark Uniting Challenging Long-Tail and Visual Salience Subset for E-commerce Relevance Assessment: Conclusion

 \section{Conclusion}

-In this paper, we propose a Rule-Aware benchmark with Image for Relevance assessment (RAIR), providing a comprehensive benchmark for relevance evaluation in the e-commerce domain and offering a novel perspective for assessing general LLMs and VLMs.
-We open-source a complete set of relevance judgment rules, with each data point annotated with corresponding rule identifiers.
-Regarding dataset composition, we present a general subset to evaluate models' fundamental e-commerce relevance assessment capabilities, alongside a long-tail subset and a visual salience subset to measure models' performance upper bounds and multimodal capabilities.
-Extensive experiments demonstrate the comprehensiveness and challenging nature of our proposed benchmark.
+We propose RAIR (Rule-Aware benchmark with Image for Relevance assessment), a comprehensive benchmark for evaluating e-commerce relevance in LLMs and VLMs.
+Distinctively, RAIR features a complete set of open-sourced judgment rules, with each instance explicitly annotated by rule ID.
+The benchmark comprises a General Subset for fundamental skills, alongside Hard and Visually Salient Subsets to probe performance upper bounds and multimodal proficiency, respectively.
+Extensive experiments demonstrate RAIR's challenging and comprehensive nature.